comp110-lytle/comp110/site/exercises/wordle-pt2.md

 Congratulations on writing your first _structured_ program in COMP110!

 ## Part 5.
-Style and Documentation Requirements -- 20 Points (Manually Graded)
+Style and Documentation Requirements

 We will manually grade your code and are looking for good choices of meaningful variable names.
 Your variable names should be descriptive of their purposes.
 (Loop indexing variables can be short, such as `i`, or `idx`.)
 You should also use the Python `snake_case` convention where variable names are all lowercase and new words are separated by underscores.